gcharang/create-smartchain/README.md

 Use the `stop` method to gracefully stop the daemons.

-The script can be used to both create new assetchains or to launch an existing one.
+The script can be used to both create new Smart Chains or to launch an existing one.

 **Note:** Executing `create-assetchain.sh explorer` installs the explorer too